Metric properties of partial and robust Gromov-Wasserstein distances: Introduction

 \paragraph{Main Contributions and Outline.} In Section \ref{sec:basics}, we generalize the partial GW problem of \cite{chapel2020partial} (Definition \ref{def:Chapel}) (it was initially defined only for finite spaces and for the $p=2$ objective function, and we extend it in the obvious way) and define a reformulation that is more natural to work within most of our proofs---the new formulation is in Definition \ref{def:partial_GW} and we establish its equivalence to that of Chapel et al.\ in Proposition \ref{prop:equivalence} and Corollary \ref{cor:equivalence}.
 When applied to a pair of mm-spaces, the reformulation is denoted $\pgw_{\eps,p}(X,Y)$, where we abuse notation and write $X = (X,d_X,\mu_X)$ and $Y = (Y,d_Y,\mu_Y)$ for mm-spaces, and where the $\eps$ is a hyperparameter controlling the extent to which joint measures can deviate from being couplings of the target measures $\mu_X$ and $\mu_Y$.
 Furthermore, we introduce a novel variant of this idea in Definition \ref{def:partial_GW}, which gives a more symmetric control over this deviation; this symmetrized version is denoted $\spgw_{\eps,p}$.
-Theoretical contributions in Section \ref{sec:basics} include a proof that solutions to the optimization problems defining $\pgw_{\eps,p}$ and $\spgw_{\eps,p}$ are always realized (Theorem \ref{thm:realization}) and a result which states that as the relaxation hyperparameters tend to zero, $\pgw_{\eps,p}$ and $\spgw_{\eps,p}$ limit to classical Gromov-Wasserstein distance (Theorem \ref{thm:GW-convergence}).
+Theoretical contributions in Section \ref{sec:basics} include a proof that solutions to the optimization problems associated with $\pgw_{\eps,p}$ and $\spgw_{\eps,p}$ are always realized (Theorem \ref{thm:realization}) and a result which states that both $\pgw_{\eps,p}$ and $\spgw_{\eps,p}$ are right-continuous (Theorem \ref{thm:monotone-convergence}) in the hyperparameter $\eps$.
+In particular, as $\eps$ tends to zero, $\pgw_{\eps,p}$ and $\spgw_{\eps,p}$ converge to the classical Gromov-Wasserstein distance (Theorem \ref{thm:GW-convergence}).